nextflow-io/nextflow/docs/executor.md

 ## Ignite

 :::{danger}
-This feature has been phased out and is no longer supported as of version 22.01.x.
+This feature is no longer maintained.
+In order to use it in Nextflow 22.01 or later, it must be loaded via the `nf-ignite` plugin.
 :::

 The `ignite` executor allows you to run a pipeline on an [Apache Ignite](https://ignite.apache.org/) cluster.